henrietta-k/adapt-learning-wiki/Core-modules.md

 ### <a name="router"></a>Router

 When initialized, the router sets up the course title as the HTML document title.
-Adapt has a simple routing system with only two routes.
-The first route handles loading a course whilst the second route handles an "_id" attribute being passed in.
+Adapt has a simple routing system with only three routes.
+The first route handles loading the course object, the second route handles an "_id" attribute being passed in and the third handles routes for plugins.

 When an "_id" attribute is passed in:

 ````
 "#/id/co-05"